smarlowucf/azurectl/doc/man/azurectl::setup::account::configure.md

 ## __--storage-account-name=storagename__

-The name of the storage account which holds the account specific storage containers
+The name of the storage account which must exist in the configured region

 ## __--container-name=containername__

-The name of the container to use from the previously specified storage account
+The name of the container which must exist in the configured storage account